This is a guest post.

 A good way to start considering whether a therapy is appropriate for you is knowing your goals and assessing whether there’s any research supporting its effectiveness at achieving them.

 Branches of Alternative Medicine

-Research is sparsest for energy therapies, which use lasers and magnets and emphasize the avoidance of electromagnetic frequencies and radiation.
-Despite the difficulty in quantifying the effects of energy medicine, it is a system of care.
-Another popular system, homeopathy, is based on the philosophy that like cures like.
-It delivers extremely diluted substances to achieve healing.
-Naturopathy is based on the theory that diseases can be successfully treated or prevented without the use of drugs, by diet, exercise, and therapies such as massage.
+Research is sparsest for energy therapies, including laser therapy, magnet therapy, and radiation therapy that avoids electromagnetic fields.
+While it is difficult to quantify the effects of energy medicine, it is a system of care.
+The homoeopathic system is based on the philosophy that cures like.
+To achieve healing, it delivers extremely diluted substances.
+By incorporating diet, exercise, and therapies such as massage, Naturopathy is based on the idea that diseases can be successfully treated or prevented without drugs.

 Alternative Medicine Philosophy

 CAM providers view symptoms as clues to underlying causes rather than problems to eradicate.
-This relates to working with the body to heal itself and finding root causes of illness.
-Even if taking an herb or nutritional supplement for headaches proves as efficacious as aspirin, a CAM provider may delve deeper into dietary and emotional issues rather than just recommending white willow bark.
+This relates to working with the body to heal itself and finding the root causes of illness.

 Nick Angelis, CRNA, MSN, is the author of How to Succeed in Anesthesia School (And RN, PA, or Med School) and regularly writes or presents continuing education articles on a variety of boring or fascinating topics.
 Thankfully, he also has a thing for fiction, non-fiction guides for students and clinicians, and satire closely resembling non-fiction.
 Nick works as a nurse anesthetist in the Florida Panhandle and enjoys playing several sports poorly.
 You can connect with him on Twitter or Instagram.